dominique120/dynamodb-cpp/README.md

 # dynamodb-cpp
-This library is designed aas a thin wrapper for DynamoDB operations.
+This library is designed as a thin wrapper for DynamoDB operations.
 Aimed primarily at single table(Adjacency List) designs.